黑料天堂

 Protesters hold LGBT rights rainbow (pride) flags as activists gather outside the U.S. Supreme Court in Washington, U.S., December 5, 2022.
 REUTERS/Kevin Lamarque

-A decade after the U.S. legalised gay marriage, conservatives want the Supreme Court to turn back the clock.
+A decade after the U.S. legalised gay marriage, conservatives seek to have the Supreme Court turn back the clock.

-BERLIN - Ten years after the U.S. Supreme Court issued a landmark ruling that legalised gay marriage, the White House is reversing a raft of LGBTQ+ rights and Republicans in at least six states are scrambling to ban same-sex weddings.
+BERLIN - Ten years after the U.S. Supreme Court issued a landmark ruling that legalised gay marriage, the justices are being asked to overturn the decision as Republicans seek to reverse LGBTQ+ rights at the state and federal levels.

-A Supreme Court showdown remains theoretical, but legal challenges to the 2015 ruling are surfacing across the country, with proponents emboldened by President Donald Trump's return to office.
+Legal challenges to same-sex unions are surfacing across the country as well, with proponents emboldened by President Donald Trump's return to office.

 Here's what you need to know.